microsoft/MSBuildSdks/src/CopyOnWrite/README.md

 See [blog post 1](https://aka.ms/EngMSDevDrive) and [blog post 2](https://aka.ms/VSDevDrive) for more information on Dev Drive, copy-on-write, and moving your package caches.

 ## Caveats
-To use this feature, you need run on a drive formatted with [ReFS](https://learn.microsoft.com/en-us/windows-server/storage/refs/refs-overview) or [Dev Drive](https://aka.ms/devdrive) on Windows.
+To use this feature, you need run on a drive formatted with [Dev Drive](https://aka.ms/devdrive) or [ReFS](https://learn.microsoft.com/en-us/windows-server/storage/refs/refs-overview) on Windows.
 ReFS is available on Windows Server, or on Windows 11 22H2 Enterprise and Pro SKUs.
-Dev Drive is available on all Windows SKUs.
+Dev Drive is available on all Windows 11 SKUs and is slated for a future Windows Server release.